 4.0 Elective Credits

 Interested in pursuing a joint-major with Anthropology?
-You would be required to take the neccessary introductory courses during your first year of study as well.
+You would be required to take the necessary introductory courses during your first year of study as well.

 Note: Many Anthropology courses offered at the second year level can be taken in your first year of study.
 Consult page 21 of the Academic Calendar for additional course offerings and see what other Anthropology courses you can take in your first year of study!